b08x/ansibleLLM/README.md

 # Ansible Collection LLM

-An Ansible Collection to manage reproducible environments for LLM testing applications
+An Ansible Collection to manage LLM environment configurations

 This project is currently in the planning stage.